Redseb/Redseb/README.md

 ### I like to program cool things 👨‍💻
 Hi!
 I'm Miko, a passionate Web and Native app developer who specialises in using React and React Native.
-I'm currently studying Computer Science at the Polish Japanese Academy of Information Technology.
+I'm currently working as a Junior React Native Developer at Iterators, and studying Computer Science at the Polish Japanese Academy of Information Technology.

 Currently working on my thesis 📈: [sick.cash](https://www.sick.cash)